-5. Discussion
+5 Discussion

 Application of the Proposed Method.
-Our method can be applied to machine learning tasks other than malware detection.
-The SHAP method provides algorithms for estimating SHAP values for any model, allowing application to any ML model regardless of dataset or model.
-For example, our method can be applied to suspicious URL detection [18], malicious website detection [19], and malware family classification [20].
+Though this thesis is targeting mainly in malware detection systems, our method should be applied to all kinds of machine learning tasks.
+The SHAP method provides algorithms for estimating SHAP values for any ML model, allowing application to any ML model regardless of dataset or model.
+For example, our method can be applied to suspicious URL detection [19], malicious website detection [20], and malware family classification [21].
 In multiclass classifications, we can identify changes in important features by analyzing feature attribution changes while focusing on each class.